Wall plug: History

-Before commercial wall plugs, fixings were made to brick or masonry walls by chiselling a groove into a soft mortar joint, hammering in a crude wooden plug and then attaching to the wooden plug.
-This was time consuming and required a large hole, thus more patching of the wall afterwards.
+Before commercial wall plugs, fixings were made to brick or masonry walls by first chiselling a groove into a soft mortar joint, hammering in a crude wooden plug, and then attaching it to the wooden plug.
+This was time consuming and required a large hole, thus more patching of the wall afterward.
 It also limited the holes' location to the mortar joints.

 The original wall plug was invented by John Joseph Rawlings in 1911, and marketed under the name Rawlplug.
-These plugs became popular after the First World War, when a demand for retro-fitting existing buildings with new electric lighting coincided with a shortage of labour, encouraging many new labour-saving innovations in the building trade.
-Rawlplug gained their prominence from their adoption in the British Museum.
+These plugs became popular after the First World War, when the demand for retrofitting existing buildings with new electric lighting coincided with a shortage of labour, encouraging many new labour-saving innovations in the building trade.
+Rawlplug gained prominence from its adoption in the British Museum.

-Early wall plugs were thick-walled fibre tubes, made of parallel strings bonded with glue.
-The Rawlings brothers conducted thousand of trials using many diverse materials in their search for the perfect plug.
+Early wall plugs were thick-walled fibre tubes made of parallel strings bonded with glue.
+The Rawlings brothers conducted thousands of trials using many diverse materials in their search for the perfect plug.
 Among the many solutions tested were plugs made of lead, zinc, natural and synthetic rubber, hemp fibres, glass, wood, and paper.
 They imported Indian jute as it possessed natural resistance to the effects of humidity and for particularly damp conditions they developed a range of white bronze plugs.

-Most current brands are plastic, first designed in 1958 by German inventor Artur Fischer, known as the Fischer Wall Plug.
+Most current brands are plastic, first designed shortly after the Second World War by the German Fritz Axthelm.
+In 1957, Oswald Thorsman from Sweden received a patent for a plastic wall plug; around the same time, German inventor Artur Fischer created the plastic Fischer wall plug.
+The Fischer wall plug, due to its innovative shape, was the first to be suitable for all wall types, and has since been the most produced and sold wall plug worldwide.

-Other varieties of wall plug are mechanical anchors for heavy duty loads and hollow wall fixings for fixing to plasterboard.
+Other varieties of wall plugs are mechanical anchors for heavy duty loads and hollow wall fixings for fixing to plasterboard.
 The first mechanical anchor, the Rawlbolt, was designed in the 1930s by the Rawlplug company and the first fixing for hollow walls was the Toggle Bolt, which was also designed by Rawlplug in 1941.